Witzeneder/IoT/Projects/2/instructions.md

 # Project 2 - Protocol

 * ulnoIoT used for project 2
-* cup was filled with 10 cm of fluid in fh cup (diameter ca. 8cm on buttom - every fluid water,dirty water, oil)
+* cup was filled with 5 cm of fluid in fh cup (diameter ca. 6,5cm on buttom - every fluid water,dirty water, oil)

 ### Scale
 `hx711(scale, D1, D2, 450, false);`

-* Oil -> 109g
+* Oil -> 380g
 * Water -> 238g
 * dirty Water -> 351g

 ###### Thoughts

-* Scale is of good use when measuring the amount of used fluid, each fluid has its own weight factor which is needed to be able to calculate the volumne.
+* Scale is of good use when measuring the amount of used fluid, each fluid has its own weight factor which is needed to be able to calculate the volume.

 ### Raindrop
 `analog(hum).with_precision(10);`